E-mail MeStephen J. Murphy

 - $1,060,000 Settlement for a Long Island man who aggravated a pre-existing back injury in a motor vehicle collision.

-- $1,000,000 Settlement (the entire insurance policy) for a 36 year-old man that sustained lung damage during a fire that took place in his apartment.
+- $1,000,000 Settlement (the entire insurance policy) for a 36 year-old man who sustained lung damage during a fire that took place in his apartment.
 The suit was brought against the landlord for illegally removing the fire escape 4 months before the fire occurred.

 - New York